Business Operations

 The more you share about your workplace (assuming it’s a great place to work!), the more benefit to your recruitment efforts.

 Buffer was recently hiring a Content Writer role, and Hailley intended to accept applications for two weeks.
 Instead, Buffer had to close the application window after one week because they’d received over 1,500 applications and only had a small team to review them.
-Hailley says that they see higher quality applicants, including a high number of people who are already familiar with Buffer, and it makes a big difference.
+Hailley says they see higher-quality applicants, including many people already familiar with Buffer, and that this makes a big difference.

 Ways to build your employer brand